andrtell/cs-notes/c/2009-compile.md

 ----

-Building and installing a versioned library shared object.
+Building and installing a versioned library.

 __Library source__